syncfusion-content/maui-docs/MAUI/Rating/Rating-Shape.md

 {% endtabs %}

-N> The Item size should be same as the path size for Custom Rating Shape
+N> The Item size should be the same as the path size for Custom Rating Shape